PhD reflections

 One of my favorite ways to procrastinate is digging through academic family trees.
 If you’ve ever done this too, you’ll notice that professors rarely stick to the same research as their own PhD advisors.
 My PhD advisor works on machine learning for science.
 His advisor works on signal processing topics like wavelets and information theory.
 The fields are somewhat related but not the same.

 In fact, I’ve come to believe this kind of divergence isn’t the exception but the norm.
 It’s often how researchers truly make their mark: by drifting away from their origins.
-PhD students are after all expected to become independent researchers.
+PhD students are, after all, expected to become independent researchers.
 It stands to reason that we should begin thinking independently during the PhD itself.

 Taste impacts judgment